 After the development of UML diagrams, system is ready for development.
 Now proper system components should be selected based on nonfunctional requirements.
 In third sprint,

 Team discussed about what languages, components should be used for both front-end and back-end.
 How should MVC be implemented?
-Which database is more suitable for our requirements?
-How should this design layouts should be implemented?
+Which database is more suitable for java connection?
+How design be implemented and with what technologies?

 Defining Non-Functional Requirements